Prior Authorization Compliance 2026: Are You Ready?

 While these CMS changes primarily affect Medicare, Medicaid, and federally regulated health plans, private insurers are beginning to respond to the pressure.
 Companies like Cigna and UnitedHealthcare are already outlining their own voluntary efforts to streamline prior authorizations, reduce delays, and ease the burden on physicians.

 By taking proactive measures, these insurers are signaling that they understand the importance of improving their PA processes, even without the direct regulatory push.
-For TPAs and claims adjusters, this means that change is not just coming from the government—it’s also being driven by the market.

 Competitive Advantage: Insurers that lead the way in PA reform will likely gain a competitive edge over those who lag behind.
 Claims adjusters and TPAs working with progressive insurers will need to adapt quickly to new processes and technologies that facilitate faster decisions.